OpenBSD

 ----------------> end of example of /etc/pf.conf <-----------------

-Then edit /etc/resolv.conf (type: mg /etc/resolv.conf,
+Then edit /etc/resolv.conf (type: mg /etc/resolv.conf)

-servers there.
-Type /etc/start2, or look into the file /etc/start
+and put your real DNS servers there.
+Type /etc/start2, or look

-see some commented examples in case you need to change the MAC address
+case you need to change the MAC address of your external NIC if your

-of your external NIC if your Internet provider requires MAC identification.
+Internet provider requires MAC identification.

 Every PC behind NAT needs its own unique internal IP address; conflict